rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-16-sep-2020.md

-software that runs in an SGX enclave must be signed (if transitively) by Intel's own cryptographic keys, which means that Intel must approve of any software running in SGX, that Intel can _revoke_ permission to use SGX, and that there is risk of the signing keys being compromised;
+software that runs in an SGX enclave must be signed (if transitively) by Intel's own cryptographic keys, which means that Intel must approve of any software running in SGX, that Intel can _revoke_ permission to use SGX, and that there is a risk of the signing keys being compromised;
-and it's not obvious that secure enclaves are actually secure, there having already been a number of [attacks against SGX][sgxatt].
+and it's not obvious that secure enclaves are actually secure, there have already been a number of [attacks against SGX][sgxatt].
 Regardless,
 as of now,
 hardware enclaves provide security features that aren't feasible any other way.